biocatiit/musclex/docs/Installation/Prerequisites.md

 # Prerequisite Guide: Setting Up Virtual Environments for MuscleX Installation

 Before installing MuscleX via Conda, pip, or directly from GitHub, it's crucial to establish a virtual environment.
 This step ensures your project dependencies are managed in an isolated space, preventing conflicts.
-This guide emphasizes **Conda** as the recommended tool for environment management, with **venv** presented as an alternative option.
+This guide recommends **Conda** for environment management, with **venv** presented as an alternative option.

-## ⚠️ Important Consideration

-**Conda is highly recommended** for creating virtual environments, especially since it allows for the specification of Python versions within each environment, **independent of the system's Python interpreter**.
-This flexibility is particularly beneficial for projects requiring a specific Python version or those aiming to avoid interference with system-wide Python settings.

 ## Why Use a Virtual Environment?